About Home Dashboard

 Global Top Problems

-Viewing the columns for Host and Services, each problem shows a color-coded icon indicating its the current status, then the device name, the percent of availability, a trend indicator (improving or deteriorating), and whether the alert has been acknowledged (as indicated with a check).
+Viewing the columns for Host and Services, each problem shows a color-coded icon indicating its the current status, then the device name, the percent of availability, a trend indicator (improving or deteriorating), and whether the alert has been acknowledged (which would be indicated by a checkmark).

 Each problem links to the Status Summary application for further user interaction.